medinahakinsowon/eks-cluster-provisioning/README.md

-This is to upgrade your cluster
+This is to upgrade your cluster using terraform aws module